Getting Started with running SRI - Stratum V2 reference implementation#

 Start the Template Provider.

-⚠️ Note: you need to wait until bitcoind is fully synced with the testnet before you proceed.
+⚠️ Note: you need to wait until bitcoind is fully synced with the testnet4 before you proceed.

 There are optional parameters which can be used to better manage the Template Provider: